AppDaemon/appdaemon/API.md

 There are several circumstances under which `initialize()` might be called:

-- Initial start of appdaemon
+- Initial start of AppDaemon
 - Following a change to the Class code
 - Following a change to the module parameters
 - Following initial configuration of an app